fhdm-dev/scoppy/docs/wiki/fscope-250k5-v2.md

 The actual values of the voltage ranges are uploaded to the app from the Pico when the board is connected to the Android device.
 If you make changes to the voltage ranges in the app they be lost when the board is next connected.

-#### Signal generator
+#### Signal generator (the following applies to Rev. 2 of the FScope board - see the back of the board for the revision number)

 The output from the Scoppy signal generator is accessed via the two SIG1 pins at H12 on the board.

 The upper pin (LP) is used when you want the signal to be fed through the low-pass RC filter (eg. when 'Sine Wave (PWM)' is selected as the signal type in the Scoppy app).
 When using the SIG1 LP pin, the top two pins of H4 need to be connected with a jumper.

 The lower SIG1 pin (DIRECT) is used for direct access to the signal generator output.
 When using the SIG1 DIRECT pin, the lower two pins of H4 need to be connected with a jumper.
-Note: if the upper 2 pins of H4 are connected this will affect the output of the signal generator.
+Note: if the upper 2 pins of H4 are connected this will affect the output of the signal generator and so the jumper on these pins should be removed when using the SIG1 DIRECT pin.

+#### Signal generator (the following applies to Rev. 3 and higher of the FScope board - see the back of the board for the revision number)

+The output from the Scoppy signal generator is accessed via the two SIG pins at H12 on the board.

+The upper pin (LP) is used when you want the signal to be fed through the low-pass RC filter (eg. when 'Sine Wave (PWM)' is selected as the signal type in the Scoppy app).
+When using the SIG LP pin, the two pins of H4 need to be connected with a jumper.

+The lower SIG pin (DIRECT) is used for direct access to the signal generator output.
+Note: If the 2 pins of H4 are connected this will affect the output of the signal generator and so the jumper on these pins should be removed when using the SIG DIRECT pin.

 #### AC/DC Coupling